csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 Even though nodes can have local disks, there is normally also a separate disk storage system which all the nodes can access.

-TODO: images of a node and a collection of nodes, different interconnect topologies?

 Supercomputers are distinguished from consumer devices also by much denser packing.
 Physically, a supercomputer consists of several cabinets (about a size of a phone booth), where each cabinet contains multiple rack blades, and